greglnelson/react-hooks-typescript-tome/docs/1-setup/environment.md

 ![Screenshot of VS Code in action](../images/vs-code-screenshot.png)

-Edit `src/App.tsx` to include your name somewhere in the `return` statement, alongside the other text.
+Edit `src/App.tsx` to include your name somewhere in the `return` statement, after "automatically reload."

 Save the file, and then check the website again in your browser.
 The site should update automatically.